dfsnow/opentimes/site/content/about.md

 #### What is a travel time?

-In this case, a travel time is just how long it takes to get from location A to location B when following a road or path network.
-Think the Google Maps or your favorite smartphone mapping service.
+In this case, a travel time is just how long it takes to get from location A to location B while following a road or path network.
+Think Google Maps or your favorite smartphone mapping service.
 OpenTimes provides billions of these times, all pre-calculated from public data.
-It also provides the distance traveled for each time, though unlike a smartphone map, it does not provide the route itself.
+It also provides the distance traveled for each time.
+However, unlike a smartphone map, OpenTimes does not provide the route itself.

 #### What are the times between?